Optimal Scaling Needs Optimal Norm: Abstract

 \section{Abstract}

 Despite recent progress in optimal hyperparameter transfer under model and dataset scaling, no unifying explanatory principle has been established.
-Using the Scion optimizer, we discover that \textit{joint} optimal scaling across model and dataset sizes is governed by a single invariant: the operator norm of the output layer.
+For Adam and Scion optimizers, we discover that \textit{joint} optimal scaling across model and dataset sizes is conditioned on a single invariant: the operator norm of the output layer.
 Across models with up to 1.3B parameters trained on up to 138B tokens, the optimal learning rate/batch size pair $(\eta^\ast, B^\ast)$ consistently has the same operator norm value — a phenomenon we term \textit{norm transfer}.
 This constant norm condition is necessary but not sufficient: while for each dataset size, multiple $(\eta, B)$ reach the optimal norm, only a unique $(\eta^\ast, B^\ast)$ achieves the best loss.
-As a sufficient condition, we provide the first measurement of $(\eta^\ast, B^\ast)$ scaling with dataset size for Scion, and find that the scaling rules are consistent with those of the Adam optimizer.
+As a sufficient condition, we provide the first measurement of $(\eta^\ast, B^\ast)$ scaling with dataset size for Scion, and find that the scaling rules are consistent with those of Adam.
 Tuning per-layer-group learning rates also improves model performance, with the output layer being the most sensitive and hidden layers benefiting from lower learning rates.
 We provide practical insights on norm-guided optimal scaling and release our Distributed Scion (\texttt{Disco}) implementation with logs from over two thousand runs to support research on LLM training dynamics at scale.